ksinger12/React-Flask-Introduction/README.md

 ## Available Scripts

 In the project directory, you can run:
-(Note: you will need to run both the UI and API in seperate terminal windows)
+(Note: you will need to run both the UI and API)

+### `yarn dev`

+Runs the UI and the API in development modes.
+It will call the yarn start-ui and yarn start-api commands together.

+To stop them running, will need to click ctrl C (^C) twice, once for each instance running.

+Note: To make this function call available, you will need to install concurrently:
+`npm install -g concurrently`

 ### `yarn start-ui`